Salary Negotiation Tips (How to Get a Better Offer)

 Salary Negotiation Tips

-If you're ambivalent about the position, a "no" can bring you a better offer too.
-I turned down a position I knew I didn't want, regardless of salary, and received three follow-up phone calls upping the compensation package.
+- Consider Saying No: If you're ambivalent about the position, a "no" can bring you a better offer too.

-Be careful though, if you do definitely need that new job there's a risk that the employer may accept your declining the position and move on to the next candidate.
+But Don’t Decline a Job That You Want or Need: Be careful though if you do need that new job, there's a risk that the employer may accept you're declining the position and move on to the next candidate.

 Salary and Paycheck Calculators